Irish High Crosses

 Dromiskin

-All that remains of the monastery, which was founded here in Co Louth, by a disciple of St Patrick, Lughaidh (died around 515) are a round tower and the head of a tenth century granite cross.
-In 1918 the head of the cross was re-erected on a modern granite base and shaft and positioned in the graveyard east of the bell-tower.
-On the west face of the cross, pictured right is a decorated boss.
-The east face bears figure sculpture on both arms.
-On the left arm is a hunting scene, the right arm shows a horse carrying a headless torso, preceded by a man bearing the head, this scene, believed to be David and Goliath, is also depicted on the base of the North cross Ahenny.
-At the centre of the head is a square plaque with dragon like creatures uncoiling from a central boss, a detail of which is shown below.
+This is the site of an early monastery founded by Lughaidh, a disciple of St Patrick, who died around 515 CE.
+In the graveyard is the damaged head of a tenth century granite cross.
+In 1918 the head of the cross was re-erected on a modern granite shaft and positioned in the graveyard east of the bell-tower.
+The east face, pictured below, bears figure sculpture on both arms, on the left arm is a hunting scene, the right arm shows a horse carrying a headless torso, preceded by a man carrying a head.
+This scene is believed to be a depiction of David and Goliath, the scene also present on the base of the North Cross at Ahenny.
+At the centre of the head is a square plaque with dragon like creatures uncoiling from a central boss.
+Immediately below the plaque is a winged figure.
+In the centre of the west face, see bottom image, is a decorated boss and a knotted ribbon extends from the boss along each of the arms.
+The upper arm of the head is missing.

-Situated: In County Louth, From Drogheda take the N1 North, go through Castlebellingham, after about 2 kilometres take a left turn (sign-posted) for Dromiskin the cross in the graveyard to your right, about 1 kilometre down this road.
+Situated: From Drogheda take the N1 North, go through Castlebellingham, after about 2 kilometres take a left turn (sign-posted) for Dromiskin the cross in the graveyard to your right, about 1 kilometre down this road.

 Group: North Leinster.